abhishekvats29/Fitness-Booking-API/README.md

-# 🏋️ Fitness Booking API – FastAPI Project
+# 🏋️ Fitness Booking API

 A lightweight, timezone-aware booking API for a fictional fitness studio.
 Built using **FastAPI**, **SQLite**, and **SQLAlchemy**.
 Supports class listing, booking, and booking history retrieval with a simple and modular design.